 Evidence from multiple contexts suggests that the Graduation Approach, which provides holistic livelihood support for ultra-poor households, has lasting positive impacts on a range of outcomes.
 However, graduation programs are relatively expensive because of the intense level of support they offer.
 The costs pose a challenge for governments that want to implement the approach at scale.
 In Uganda, researchers worked with Innovations for Poverty Action to conduct a randomized evaluation to better understand the effectiveness of several variants of a graduation program focused on improving nutrition and self-reliance among populations in and around a refugee settlement.
 The program had significant positive impacts for both program participants and their households on key outcomes, including food security, nutrition, and self-reliance.
 All variations of the program also had large positive returns on investment.

 As of 2015, over 736 million people worldwide lived on less than $1.90 per day.
 People living at this level of income face numerous obstacles to improving their well-being.
-Previous research from six countries found that the Graduation approach, which aims to confront these obstacles simultaneously by combining a series of six components designed to help recipients build new livelihoods, had positive impacts on a wide range of outcomes after three years.1 While the Graduation approach has been successful, it is expensive for many governments to implement.
+Previous research from six countries found that the Graduation Approach, which aims to confront these obstacles simultaneously by combining a series of six components designed to help recipients build new livelihoods, had positive impacts on a wide range of outcomes after three years.
+While the Graduation Approach has been successful, it is expensive for many governments to implement.
 Less is known about the relative costs and benefits of individual standard components of Graduation, which typically include cash grants, asset transfers, skills training, individual coaching, access to savings groups, and basic healthcare.
-This project aims to identify cost-effective strategies of providing a graduation program in both a refugee settlement and in the communities surrounding it.
+This project sought to identify cost-effective strategies for providing a graduation program in both a refugee settlement and the communities surrounding it.

 Many residents of Western Uganda’s Kamwenge District, where this evaluation took place, face chronic food insecurity.
 The Kamwenge district hosts the Rwamwanja Refugee Settlement, where approximately 85,000 refugees from the neighboring Democratic Republic of the Congo live.
-The primary goal of the graduation program in this setting was to improve food and nutrition security and self-reliance among extremely poor households in both the Rwamwanja Refugee Settlement and in the surrounding host communities.
+The primary goal of the Graduation Approach in this setting was to improve food and nutrition security and self-reliance among extremely poor households in the Rwamwanja Refugee Settlement and the surrounding host communities.

-The Graduating to Resilience program was designed to address this insecurity.
-The USAID’s Bureau for Humanitarian Assistance, with support from AVSI Foundation, along with Trickle Up and American Institutes for Research (AIR), implemented the program for 6,600 households in Western Uganda from 2018 to 2021.
+The Graduating to Resilience Activity was designed to address this insecurity.
+Funded by USAID’s Bureau for Humanitarian Assistance, AVSI Foundation, along with Trickle Up and American Institutes for Research (AIR), implemented the program in Western Uganda from 2018 to 2021.

-Following an eligibility verification exercise, a total of 11,000 households were enrolled in the evaluation—5,500 households across 42 villages in the Rwamwanja Refugee Settlement and 5,500 households across 72 villages in the host community.
+Following an eligibility verification exercise, 11,000 households were enrolled in the evaluation—5,500 households across 42 villages in the Rwamwanja Refugee Settlement and 5,500 households across 72 villages in the host communities.

-In detail, the different evaluation groups were as follows:
+In detail, the different evaluation “arms” were as follows:

-Full Graduation Group (2,200 households): Participants in this group received a full graduation program, consisting of consumption support in the form of continuing cash transfers (US$280-320 in total, over 12 months), a cash transfer six months after the beginning of the program (US$300), the establishment of savings groups, agricultural and business trainings, and ongoing coaching and support at the individual household level.
+- Individual Coaching Graduation Arm (2,200 households): Participants in this group received a full graduation program, consisting of consumption support in the form of continuing cash transfers (US$280-320 in total, over 12 months), a cash asset transfer six months after the beginning of the program (US$300), the establishment of savings groups, agricultural and business training, and weekly individual coaching sessions.

-Group Coaching Graduation Group (2,200 households): Participants in this group received all components.
-However, in place of weekly individual household-level coaching, these participants received coaching in group meetings of around 25 households, once every two weeks, to evaluate whether this lower-cost model can retain the effectiveness of the existing model.
+- Group Coaching Graduation Arm (2,200 households): Participants in this group received all components.
+However, in place of weekly individual household-level coaching, these participants received coaching in group meetings of around 25 households once every two weeks, to evaluate whether this lower-cost model can retain the effectiveness of the existing model.

-No Asset Graduation Group (2,200 households): Participants in this group received all components of the Full Graduation Group with the exception of the asset transfer.
+- No-Asset Graduation Arm (2,200 households): Participants in this group received all components of the Full Graduation Group except the cash asset transfer.

-Within-village comparison group (2,200 households): In each village that receives a graduation variant, this group of households did receive the intervention.
+- Within-village Comparison Arm (2,200 households): In each village that receives a graduation variant, this group of households did not receive the intervention.

-Across-village comparison group (2,200 households): In the comparison villages, no households were offered participation in the program.
+- Across-village Comparison Arm (2,200 households): In the comparison villages, no households were offered participation in the program.

-The researchers conducted surveys to measure households's food security, nutrition, income, assets, and a number of other outcomes over a 30-month period.
+The researchers conducted surveys to measure households’ food security, nutrition, income, assets, and a number of other outcomes over a 30-month period.

 The program had significant positive impacts for both program participants and their households on key outcomes, including food security, nutrition, and self-reliance.

-Productive asset values increased by between 40 percent (for the no asset graduation group) and 88 percent (for the full graduation group) on average relative to the comparison group mean.
+Productive asset values increased by between 40 percent (for the No-Asset Graduation Arm) and 88 percent (for the Individual Coaching Graduation Arm) on average relative to the comparison group mean.

-Total household income increased by between 32 percent (for the no asset graduation group) and 45 percent (for the full graduation group) on average relative to the comparison group mean.
+Total household income increased by between 32 percent (for the No-Asset Graduation Arm) and 45 percent (for the Individual Coaching Graduation Arm) on average relative to the comparison group mean.

-Consumption per capita increased by 18 percent (for the no asset graduation group) and 25 percent (for the full graduation group) on average relative to the comparison group mean.
+Consumption per capita increased by 18 percent (for the No-Asset Graduation Arm) and 25 percent (for the Individual Coaching Graduation Arm) on average relative to the comparison group mean.

-Participants’ subjective well-being increased substantially as well, with households reporting better mental health and higher life satisfaction.
+Participants’ subjective well-being increased substantially, with households reporting better mental health and higher life satisfaction.

-Impacts are generally larger for hosts compared to refugees (especially for asset holdings) populations, except in consumption where the effects are similar for the two groups.
-The effect on livestock holdings is larger in the host population in absolute terms but higher in the refugee sample relative to the respective comparison groups.
+Impacts were generally larger for host communities compared to refugee populations (especially for asset holdings), except in consumption, where the effects were similar for the two groups.
+The effect on livestock holdings was larger in the host population in absolute terms but higher in the refugee sample relative to the respective comparison groups.

-Cost-effectiveness of the Graduation Approach variations: Combining the estimated consumption impacts with cost data and assumptions about discounting and dissipation of effects over time, researchers found large positive returns on investment for all variations of the program under most scenarios.
-The group coaching group has similar impacts to the individual coaching group but costs 13 percent less.
-The no asset graduation group has a negative return on investment under certain assumptions, suggesting that cost savings might need to focus on the non-transfer components of the program.
+Cost-effectiveness of the Graduation Approach variations: Combining the estimated consumption impacts with cost data and assumptions about discounting and dissipation of effects over time, researchers found large positive returns on investment for all program variations under most scenarios.
+The arm with group coaching had similar impacts to the one with individual coaching but costs 13 percent less.
+In the version of the program without an asset, the program’s costs exceeded the sum of the projected consumption benefits in some of the scenarios, suggesting that cost savings might have needed to focus on the non-transfer components of the program.